19 lost minutes: Law enforcement failed to keep sight of Trump shooter, whose motive is still unclear to investigators - KESQ

 19 lost minutes: Law enforcement failed to keep sight of Trump shooter, whose motive is still unclear to investigators

-By Jeremy Herb, John Miller, Evan Perez, Lauren Fox, Annie Grayer and Curt Devine, CNN
+By Jeremy Herb, John Miller, Evan Perez, Lauren Fox, Annie Grayer, Curt Devine, Alayna Treene and Morgan Rimmer, CNN

 (CNN) — Thomas Matthew Crooks visited the Donald Trump rally location twice, his cell phone contained images of both Trump and President Joe Biden, and the would-be assassin’s search history included dates of the Democratic National Convention as well as future Trump events, three US officials told CNN.

-Note: This story and headline have been updated with additional information.